Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 Your suit jacket should be dark and single-breasted.
 Although very subtle pinstripes would also be acceptable, a solid color is the best choice.
 As long as your pattern isn’t bold, you are safe.

-Stick to Neutral Color Suit
+Stick to a Neutral Color Suit

 Black is borderline in terms of acceptability.
 It may be seen as too formal.